Free Deckpad on Orders +$75

 Australian box jellyfish

 There is no doubt that jellyfish are one of the animals living in the ocean that you want to stay away from.
-Their stings can be from minor redness, rash to a deadly paralytic effect.
+Their stings can cause minor redness, rash, and even a deadly paralytic effect.
 If that is not scary enough, the most venomous marine animal is a jellyfish, the Australian box jellyfish, found in warm coastal waters with lethal varieties in the Indo-Pacific region and northern Australia.

 The box jellyfish has a box-shaped body— hence its name—and tentacles with biological booby traps or nematocysts, which are tiny darts that can cause paralysis, cardiac arrest, and even death.
 With their ability to swim fast up to four knots and see and target their prey, unlike other species of jellyfish, the box jellyfish is a sophisticated predator you do not want to play with.